 You can control this fan’s various functions with its remote, but note that you may need to pull out your reading glasses to be sure of what setting it’s on.
 Aside from the small print and overuse of tiny green lights, the remote is basic and straightforward, and it worked as we moved around the cabin.

-The van roof vent fits standard 14 x 14-inch openings, and it comes with a self-sealing vent cover to protect against rain and moisture.
+The RV roof vent fans fit standard 14 x 14-inch openings, and it comes with a self-sealing vent cover to protect against rain and moisture.
 Installation took about an hour, and it didn’t require any special tools.

 - Temperature control thanks to a built-in thermostat